OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 Running this with the --auto-correct flag set will cause rubocop to attempt to fix as many of the issues as it can.

+## Styles
+This project is following the GOV UK style guides.
+We have used the GOV UK elements library to define CSS classes.
+The design guide for this is here: http://govuk-elements.herokuapp.com/.

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.